fireship-io/fireship.io/hugo/content/lessons/7-security-concepts-hacks-web-developers/index.md

 </div>

-Cross Site Scripting occurs when a hacker runs malicious JavaScript on a client's browser.
+Cross-Site Scripting occurs when a hacker runs malicious JavaScript on a client's browser.
 It can happen in a variety of ways, but is commonly the result of rendering raw HTML from the server.

-{{< figure src="img/xss-diagram.png" caption="A diagram of a typical Cross Site Scripting attack" >}}
+{{< figure src="img/xss-diagram.png" caption="A diagram of a typical Cross-Site Scripting attack" >}}

 1. Hacker saves some JS code to the database like `<script>alert('you got got')</script>` by submitting a comment via the web app.
 2. The victim user visits the webpage with that comment, but the developer did not sanitize the hacker's comment, so the browser thinks it's a trusted script/html.